Andrey Yuryevich Tatarinov: Biography

-On the eve of the opposition rally of 10 December 2011, at the Bolotnaya Square in Moscow "Novaya Gazeta", citing "informed sources from among the activists" Tatarinov named among those who are preparing provocations by the Young Guard, in particular, "shouting slogans for Putin and acting authority to deploy the appropriate placards and tricolors".
-Tatarinov has denied this: "from working in Young Guard departed, and doing the work of the Public Chamber".
+On the eve of the opposition rally on 10 December 2011 on Bolotnaya Square in Moscow, Novaya Gazeta, citing "informed activist sources", named Tatarinov among those preparing provocations on the part of the Young Guard, specifically "shouting slogans in support of Putin and the current government, unfurling corresponding posters and tricolor flags."
+Tatarinov denied the accusations: "I have long since retired from working for the Young Guard of United Russia and am now working in the Civic Chamber."

-On the 2012 Russian presidential election was the executive secretary of the Coordinating Council Headquarters of United Action, organized in support of Putin's movements "Mestnye", "Young Russia", "New People" and "Grouping of Change".
-Headquarters of united action announced a white glove as its symbol, as opposed to the white ribbon, which has become a symbol of the protest movement in Russia.
-7 February Tatarinov addressed an open letter to Ksenia Sobchak, in which he said that "people on the stage conditional "Bolotnaya" have nothing to do with the values that are associated with your surname".
-On election night, Headquarters of United Action held a rally on Lubyanka Square.
-On the morning of 20 February the filing notice of this meeting has been accompanied by clashes with opposition representatives in Moscow Mayor's Office.
+During the 2012 Russian presidential election, Tatarinov served as the executive secretary of the Coordinating Council of the Headquarters of United Actions, organized in support of Vladimir Putin by the movements Mestnye, Young Russia, New People, and others.
+The Headquarters of United Actions announced a white glove as its symbol.
+On 7 February, Tatarinov addressed an open letter to Ksenia Sobchak, stating that "the people on the stage of the so-called 'Bolotnaya' protest have nothing in common with the values associated with your family's name."
+On the night after the eletion, the Headquarters held a rally on Lubyanka Square.
+On the morning of 20 February, the filing of the notice for the rally led to clashes with opposition representatives outside Moscow City Hall has been accompanied by clashes with opposition representatives outside the Moscow Mayor's Office.

-In 2013 — columnist of the newspaper "Moscow News", online newspaper "Vzglyad" (Sight).
+In 2013, he was a columnist of the newspaper Moskovskiye Novosti and the online newspaper Vzglyad.

-Since December 2013 at the media acts as a director of the policy relevance.
+Since December 2013, he has been working in the media as the director of the Center for Actual Policy.